Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 Option 3, Prague to Zagreb using the Munich-Zagreb sleeper - the most time-effective option, all year round.

-Step 1, Prague to Munich by air-conditioned express with smart modern Czech Railways open-plan cars & comfortable Länderbahn 'Alex' compartment cars, power sockets at all seats, refreshment trolley & free WiFi, seen here arrived at Munich Hbf.
+Step 1, Prague to Munich by air-conditioned express with smart modern Czech Railways open-plan cars & comfortable Länderbahn 'Alex' compartment cars, power sockets at all seats, refreshment trolley & free WiFi, seen here at Munich Hbf.

 2nd class compartment in a Landerbahn car 2nd class open saloon car